The life of GD member Clotilde Rosalie Regina von Wyss in more detail: FAMILY, CAREER IN TEACHING

 CLOTILDE AS A CLASSIFIER OF SPECIES

 I’m sure Clotilde saw the identification of plants - especially unknown ones - as a basic activity in her studies of the natural world.
 However, with all her other commitments she probably didn’t do as much of it as she would have liked - for example, she didn’t have a ‘identification/classification’ article in any botanical or zoological journal (as far as I know).
 She did do at least one piece of identification work that got published: in 1906/07 she was contacted by Mary Margaret Newett, who was working on the translation into English of the journal kept in 1494 by an Italian priest on a pilgrimage to Jerusalem.
 Newett had been stumped by a plant which must have been drawn in the journal but mentioned only by its name in Milanese dialect.
 Clotilde was able to identify the plant, either from a copy of one of the journal’s illustrations, or perhaps by visiting Newett and looking at the original manuscript.
 It was a type of heather; and a note about it appears in Newett’s book.
-It was this kind of work that led to Clotilde being elected a Fellow of the Linnean Society in June 1914.
+It was this kind of work that led to Clotilde being elected a Member of the Linnean Society by 1910, and a Fellow in June 1914.

 SOURCES FOR THIS LOOK AT CLOTILDE’S FAMILY AND CAREER see the end of the ‘life’ file.